Apply Now

 Employment type?

-• Contract, Full-Time
+Contract, Full-Time

-• The contract will have a 2-month termination period, guaranteeing stability and predictability for both parties
+The contract will have a 2-month termination period, guaranteeing stability and predictability for both parties.

 Contractor?
 Does that mean no holidays?

-• Absolutely NOT!
+Absolutely NOT!

-• We want you to take time off every now and then and recharge
+You’ll get 25 days of paid annual leave, on us!
+We want you to take time off every now and then and recharge

 Oh, cool, and what about hardware?

-• We’ll provide you with a laptop, either a Mac or a Dell, whichever you prefer
+We’ll provide you with a laptop, either a Mac or a Dell, whichever you prefer.

-What’s the work environment at Dashly?
+What’s the work environment like at Dashly?

 We’re building a relaxed, free working environment built on transparency, communication and mutual trust.
-As long as everyone’s happy with your performance and results, nobody is going to tell you what to do and how to organize your time.
+As long as everyone’s happy with your performance and results, nobody is going to tell you what to do and how to organise your time.

-• Flexible working hours
+Flexible working hours:

 • Mandatory late morning daily stand-up